kfractal/envytools/rnndb/normalize/README.md

 Run from the rnndb dir (..) so that "root.xml" is in the current directory.

+    # put clang++ in PATH somehow
     ./normalize/normalize_rnndb

-As of latest check-in it should return with code 0 and produce output similar
+As of latest check-in it should return with code 0 and produce a directory called 'results/' and emit something like this to stdout:
-to:

-    "reg32: NV_MMIO::PUNK022::PDAEMON_ENABLE 0x00022210"
-    "reg8: NV_MMIO::PROM 0x00610000"
 	[...]

-If someone adds a reference to an element or attribute this tool isn't expecting a warning will be issued.
-Likewise any xml files found at the root dir of rnndb which *aren't* used by the hierarchy at root.xml will also be warned of.
+	2587	tree def names
+	609	tree reg names
+	976	tree field names
+	979	tree constant names
+	[...]

 The XML schema in rules-ng.xsd is used to validate the set of xml files referenced by root.xml without error.
 A few changes to the schema and the xml files were needed to make that happen.
 In some cases, taking care of missing attributes or elements.
 And in some, changes to the schema were necessary.
 But, nothing major.

-The next large step here is to take this code base and bring it up at run-time alongside the tool which I used to generate the nvgpu->nouveau headers.
-I'm working on that now... [tbd: bug/rfe reference]

 The name chosen here, 'normalize' is only for lack of a better phrase.  :/ But, it is suggestive in the sense that once the tool completes its discovery